Occupational Health and Safety Code

 497.1

-An employer and a blaster must ensure that no equipment, other than equipment directly involved in blasting activities, is operated within 8 metres of either a bore hole being loaded with explosives or a blast hole.
+An employer and a blaster must ensure that no equipment, other than equipment directly involved in the blasting activity, is operated within 8 metres of either a bore hole being loaded with explosives or a blast hole.

 Community protection